 - (6) The following rules apply with respect to the costs and expenses of the arbitration: - 1.
-The Arbitration and Adjudication Commission shall pay the fees of any person the Commission Chair appoints to the arbitration board. - 2.
+The Arbitration and Adjudication Commission shall pay the fees and any prescribed types of expenses of any person the Commission Chair appoints to the arbitration board. - 2.
 Each party shall pay its own costs incurred in the arbitration, including the fees of any person it appoints to the arbitration board. - 3.
 The parties shall share equally the costs and expenses for matters shared in common, including the fees of any person whom they jointly appoint to the arbitration board.